karisuchy/Pewlett-Hackard_Analysis/README.md

 ## Overview

-The purpose of the new analysis is to provide Pewlet-Hackard with the information needed to develop a well defined retirment package to those who meet certain criteria and prepare their company for the coming "silver tnsanmi" as large numbers of their employees retire.
-My goal is to help them understand:
+The purpose of the new analysis is to help Pewlet-Hackard prepare for the expected 'silver tnsami' over the next few years when a large portion of their workforce will be eligible for retirement.
+I am providing them with the information needed to develop a well defined retirment package to those who meet certain criteria  My goal is to help them understand:
 Assist HR with employee research.
 Specific questions:
 - Who will be retiring?
 - How many positions will PH need to fill?